alttch/bma-info/eva-mlkit/learning/regression/index.rst

 In this example linear regression with ML kit and TensorFlow is explained as it can be applied to a real IoT case.

+Predicted events can be used in various scenarios, such as automatic or operator-assisted accident prevention, predictive maintenance and others.

 .. note::

     Linear regression is a linear approach for modelling the relationship